Skip to main content

 Career path and progression

-From there you could become crown advocate, senior crown advocate and principal crown advocate.
+You might also become crown advocate, senior crown advocate and principal crown prosecutor, managing a team of prosecutors.

 Current opportunities